TissueEngineeringLab/MyoFInDer/docs/usage.markdown

 *In this section, replace* `python` *with* `python3` *or* `python3.x` *(7<=x<=10) if necessary.*

+> The commands below are intended for experimented users who know what they're
+> doing !
+Do not try to run them unless you understand what they do !
+If you
+> face any problem with starting MyoFInDer and don't know what to do, please
+> refer to the [Troubleshooting page](troubleshooting.markdown) or get in touch
+> with the maintainer.

 ### 1.2.1 After manual installation

 No matter which installation method you chose, **it is always possible to start